 Let, for each $j\in [\ell]$, $f_{j,\sigma}$ (respectively, $f_{j,\tau}$) denote the number of edges of $E_{j,\sigma}$ (respectively, $E_{j,\tau}$) that are shared with or lie inside the regions defined by some other cross-product sets, $\cA_k \times \cB_k, k \neq j$, i.e.,

 Let, for each $j\in [\ell]$, $a_j$ (resp., $b_j$) denote the number of nodes of $\cA_j$ (resp., $\cB_j$) that are shared with some other vertex subsets, $\cA_k$, $k \neq j$, i.e.,

-Condition of the size $a_j$, $b_j$, the number of elements in $f_{j,\sigma}$ can be seem as a hypergeometric random variable with parameters $(m, a_j, b_j)$ by viewing the number of elements as the number of balls falling into $a_j$ marked urns when throwing $b_j$ balls into distinct urns fron a total collection of $m$ such urns, which is stochastically less than a binomial random variable with parameters $(b_j, a_j/(m-b_j))$.
-Note that $|F_j|\le f_{j,\sigma}+f_{j,\tau}$, and that $f_{j,\sigma}$, $f_{j,\tau}$ are identically distributed and independent conditionally on $a_j,b_j$.
-Thus, conditionally on $a_j,b_j$,
+Condition of the size $a_j$, $b_j$, the number of elements in $f_{j,\sigma}$ can be seen as a hypergeometric random variable with parameters $(m, a_j, b_j)$ by viewing the number of elements as the number of balls falling into $a_j$ marked urns when throwing $b_j$ balls into distinct urns from a total collection of $m$ such urns, which is stochastically less than a binomial random variable with parameters $(b_j, a_j/(m-b_j))$.
+Note that $|F_j|\le f_{j,\sigma}+f_{j,\tau}$, and that $f_{j,\sigma}$, $f_{j,\tau}$ are identically distributed and independent conditioned on $a_j,b_j$.
+Thus, conditioned on $a_j,b_j$,

 Using this, let us show that the leading contribution in \eqref{eq:conditional_expectation_weight_moments_bis} is obtained when restricting oneself to the event on which $|F_j|=1, \forall j\in[\ell]$.
 Indeed, the left-hand side in \eqref{eq:conditional_expectation_weight_moments_bis} equals $\phi_1+\phi_2$ where